 - Whether any attempt was made to swerve from hitting the pedestrian

-How We Can Recover Damages for You After Your Pedestrian Accident
+How Naperville Pedestrian Accident Attorneys Can Recover Damages for You

-If we are confident that we can prove the driver is at fault for your accident, we will proceed with your claim by first seeing whether the negligent driver's insurance company is willing to work with us.
+If our law firm is confident that our Naperville pedestrian accident attorneys can prove the driver is at fault for your accident, we will proceed with your claim by first seeing whether the negligent driver's insurance company is willing to work with us.

-The insurance carrier will pay out damages in most cases.
+The insurance carrier will pay out damages in most accidents.
 So, negotiating with insurance companies can make the process quicker and less expensive from a legal standpoint.

-If your damages exceed the policy's limits, there are other ways we can gather the difference, including the following.
+If your damages exceed the policy's limits, there are other ways our pedestrian accident attorneys can gather the difference, including the following:

-- Suing the driver directly— if the driver has assets that could be used to cover the cost of your medical expenses and other expenses, we could sue them directly.
+- Suing the driver directly— if the driver has assets that could be used to cover the cost of your medical expenses and other expenses, our pedestrian accident attorneys could sue them directly.